zyegfryed/django-statici18n/docs/commands.rst

 .. note::

-    Any missing directories will be created by the command when needed.
+    Missing directories will be created on-the-fly by the command when invoked.